-In April 1974, we adopted our Willdan Group, Inc. 401(k) Plan that covers all of our eligible employees who are at least 21 years old.
+In April 1974, we adopted our Willdan Group, Inc. 401(k) Plan that covers all of our eligible employees.
 Our 401(k) plan is intended to qualify under Section 401 of the Internal Revenue Code so that employee contributions and income earned on such contributions are not taxable to employees until withdrawn.
 Employees may elect to defer up to 50% of their eligible compensation (not to exceed the statutorily prescribed annual limit) in the form of elective deferral contributions to our 401(k) plan.
 Our 401(k) plan also has a "catch up contribution" feature for employees aged 50 or older who can defer amounts over the statutory limit that applies to all other employees.
-For fiscal 2012, we matched 25% of the contributions on the first \$4,000 of eligible compensation deferred by each of our 401(k) plan participants.
+For fiscal 2014, we matched 50% of the contributions on the first \$6,000 of eligible compensation deferred by each of our 401(k) plan participants.
+Employees of our subsidiary, Public Agency Resources ("PARs") became eligible to participate in our 401(k) plan in September 2014 and are currently not eligible for the Company match.
 Company matching contributions under the plan made prior to January 1, 2012 vest at a rate of 25% per year measured from the employee's date of hire.
 Effective January 1, 2012, Company matching contributions under the plan vest immediately.